Kingsford-Group/catfish/README.md

 and vertex (n - 1) has to be the sink vertex.
 Each of the following line specifies an edge, which consists of three integers: the in-vertex, out-vertex and the weight of this edge.
-The second input file format
-is `.gtf`.
-If it is this file format, Catfish will merge all transcripts (each transcript corresponds to a path of the graph, and the `expression` field in the gtf file gives the weight of this path) for each gene into a splice graph, and then try to decompose it.
-There are two such input example files at `examples`.
+There is one such input example files at `examples`.

 `-o` parameter specifies the output file, which will show the predicted paths and their associated abundances.